 - 1. Teachers may suspend privileges or assign detention. - 2.
 Students who don't meet obligations with teacher assigned detentions may be assigned Friday School. - 3.
-Students who do not attend assigned Friday School will be assigned In School Restriction or suspended out of school. - 4.
+Students who do not attend assigned Friday School will be assigned InSchool Restriction, Alternative School, or suspension out of school - 4.
 Generally, the penalties for violation of the Student Discipline Code are presented in an increasingly punitive order.
-Persistent or continued negative behavior may be assigned increasingly severe penalties. - 5.
-Principals may assign penalties as determined by the nature of the violation.
+Persistent or continued negative behavior may-be assigned increasingly severe penalties. - 5.
+The principal may assign penalties as determined by the nature of the violation.
 For example, students who have committed a suspendable offense should not expect a lesser penalty simply because those have not been previously assigned.